kuchuk-borom-debbarma/GitGrove/README.md

 *   **Modular Monorepo**: Manage distinct projects (`services/a`, `lib/b`) as if they were separate repos.
 *   **The TUI**: A terminal user interface to manage the complex states easily.
 *   **Isolate & Focus**: Work on a single folder as if it were a standalone repository.
-*   **Sync from Trunk**: Easily pull the latest changes from the main monorepo branch into your isolated workspace.
+*   **Reset to Trunk**: Safely hard-reset your isolated workspace to match the latest trunk state (discarding local changes).
 *   **Context-Aware Commits**: Commits are automatically prefixed with the component name (e.g., `[service-a] feat: new API`).
 *   **Atomic Commit Enforcement**: Prevents "spaghetti history" by blocking commits that touch multiple registered repositories simultaneously.
 *   **Safe Integration**: Automates the complex process of merging isolated history back into the main monorepo trunk.